-- Don’t go to “dodgey” neighborhoods.
+- Don’t go to “dodgey” neighborhoods without a local person accompanying you.
 Check out the crime heatmap below

-- Take more precautions walking around at night, take a taxi if you can
+- Take more precautions walking around at night, take a Uber if you can

 - Put bags/backpacks in front of you if you feel uncomfortable about a crowded area or situation

 - Don’t take out your expensive phone or ipod in crowded, public areas, or out at night

 - Don't take offers of help when withdrawing money from the atm

 - Many robberies occur with two men on a motorbike at traffic lights

 - You are more likely to be a victim of crime when drunk or taking drugs